DarrCoh/ISS-Window/README.md

  ## Upcoming Features

  - Automatic screen size detection !
- - Ability to isten to live conversations between Earth and the ISS astronauts !
+ - Ability to listen to live conversations between Earth and the ISS astronauts !
  - Blinking leds when the ISS pass above your location !
+ - Screen dimming !
+ - Touch-to-wake !
+ - Live 3D Tracker !
  - Multiple background style and size for a better fit with your screen !
  - More features coming soon...